dheeraj-singh03/StockExchange/README.md

 ## Notes
 - All endpoints (except registration and login) require JWT authentication.
 - Use the `/api/account/add-role` and `/api/account/assign-role` endpoints to manage user roles.
+- Use the `/api/stocks/add` endpoint to create stocks
 - The project uses Entity Framework Core with an in-memory provider for demonstration.
 No persistent data storage is used.

 ---